ng-Classic/ng-classic/aio/content/guide/class-binding.md

 * An object with class names as the keys and truthy or falsy expressions as the values.
 * An array of class names.

-With the object format, Angular adds a class only if its associated value is truthy.
+With the object format, Angular Classicadds a class only if its associated value is truthy.

 <div class="alert is-important">

-With any object-like expression&mdash;such as `object`, `Array`, `Map`, or `Set` &mdash;the identity of the object must change for Angular to update the class list.
+With any object-like expression&mdash;such as `object`, `Array`, `Map`, or `Set` &mdash;the identity of the object must change for Angular Classicto update the class list.
 Updating the property without changing object identity has no effect.

 </div>

-If there are multiple bindings to the same class name, Angular uses [styling precedence](guide/style-precedence) to determine which binding to use.
+If there are multiple bindings to the same class name, Angular Classicuses [styling precedence](guide/style-precedence) to determine which binding to use.

 The following table summarizes class binding syntax.